smejdil/zabbix-edu/README.md

 ## How it works

-By google cloud api is intaled servers zbxXX.
-After instalation run script for reconfigure OS and install Zabbix.
+By Google Cloud SDK is intaled servers zbxXX.
+After instalation run scripts for reconfigure OS and install Zabbix for education.

 ## Features

-- Install and configure mariadb
+- Install and configure MariaDB
 - Install and configure zabbix_server
-- Install and configure zabbix_agent
+- Install and configure zabbix_agentd with mysql modul
 - Install and configure zabbix_agent2
-- Install and configure httpd and php
+- Install and configure Apache httpd and PHP
-- Install and configure odbc driver mariadb
+- Install and configure ODBC driver for MariaDB
+- Install and configure Zabbix API scripts Perl and CPAN modul
+- Install and configure crontab file

 ### Installation